braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/overview.md

 ## Step 1: Select your template

-After selecting the Drag-and-Drop Editor as your editing experience, you can choose to:
+After selecting the drag-and-drop editor as your editing experience, you can choose to:
 - Start with a blank template
 - Use a Braze drag-and-drop email template
 - Select a saved drag-and-drop email template